The Tableau Server 9 admin views are a massive improvement on those of Tableau 8.

-Also, Tableau has made the Tableau Server admin view workbook publically available: http://community.tableau.com/thread/162348, which, in case it disappears for some reason, I have also attached it to the bottom of this post.
+Also, Tableau has made the Tableau Server admin view workbook publically available, http://community.tableau.com/thread/162348, which, in case it disappears for some reason, is also attached to the bottom of this post.

 Previously I wrote a post about creating your own Tableau Server admin views which were based on my need to monitor report usage.

 1. Go to the worksheet ‘What Extracts Have Run in the past 24 hours?’ in the ‘Background Tasks for Extracts’ dashboard.

 2. Drag the dimension [started_at_local] to the columns shelf, on top of the existing [created_at_local], replacing the [created_at_local] field.
 Set it to Exact Date and Continuous.

 3. The size of the gantt bar also needs altering.
 Edit the measure [runtime_sec_gant].
 We want to calculate the difference between the start and completed at time.
 Change the formula to:

 4. Now the “queue entry” time ([created_at_local]) has gone from the view.
 I still want to see it so will bring it back in the form of a reference line.
 Drag the dimension [created_at_local] to the ‘All’ Marks Detail shelf setting it to Exact Date and Continuous